na-stewart/sanic-security/README.md

 * Verify Account

-This section can be ignored if new accounts are initally verified on creation/registration.
+This section can be ignored if newly registered accounts are initally verified.

 | Key      | Value  |
 |----------|--------|